SNPGuard/snp-guard/README.md

 # by default, we use the image and merkle tree generated in the previous step
 make run_sev_snp_verity
 ```

-You can pass the following, optional env var parameters:
+You can pass the following, optional parameters:
-- `VERITY_IMAGE`and `VERITY_HASH_TREE` to use a custom image and hash tree
+- `VERITY_IMAGE` and `VERITY_HASH_TREE` to use a custom image and hash tree
 - `MEMORY` to specify the memory size in MB

 ### Step 3: Verify guest integrity